PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ### Categories

 - **Associated categories**:
 The component displays all the associated categories as a list of tags.
 If categories have the same name, the tags display the parent’s path association until the parents are different.
+If 2 categories have the same complete tree structure then it displays all category IDs and all its parents.

 EX:
 Product: Comics